-Morningside students participate in various foreign study programs.
+Morningside students participate in various international study programs.
 Most programs provide opportunities for extensive travel in addition to regular classroom studies.
 Although these programs usually provide excellent experience for language students, work is available in English-speaking countries as well.
+Students who spend one semester or summer session studying abroad will be considered to have satisfied the May Term requirement.